Comprehensive Oral Examinations Registration:

 In most cases there is continuity between the Comprehensive Oral Exam Committee and the Dissertation Committee, but some students may choose to constitute the committee differently, and are not required to keep the same committee.

 The community of scholars at St. John’s University is supportive.
 We want you to succeed, and are therefore committed to providing students with the tools they’ll need to prepare for doctoral work.
-Our community has put together a password protected resource page to help you navigate your comprehensive oral examination, which you can find by clicking here.
+Our community has put together a password protected resource page to help you navigate your comprehensive oral examination, which you can receive by contacting the DGS or Lana Umali in the English department office.